mache102/SlymeGPT/README.md

 **NOTE:** Uses Chrome.
 Interacts with the official ChatGPT website and sends responses back to the caller, entirely free of charge (as opposed to the official API).
 Does **NOT** use any endpoints (`forefront`, `theb`, etc.)

+## Disclaimer
+This program was created for educational purposes only.
+The user is solely responsible for any actions taken using this program.
+The creator of this program does not assume any responsibility or liability for any misuse of this program or any damages that may result from the use of this program.

 ## Setup
 This section describes the setup process for `SlymeGPT`.
 ### Step 1.
 Download Chrome WebDriver